adrelanos/aeternity-wiki/Glossary.md

 ### Blockchain

-A blockchain is a type of distributed ledger, comprised of unchangeable, digitally recorded data in packages called blocks (rather like collating them on to a single sheet of paper).
+A Blockchain is a type of distributed ledger, comprised of unchangeable, digitally recorded data in packages called blocks (rather like collating them on to a single sheet of paper).
 Each block is then ‘chained’ to the next block, using a cryptographic signature.
 This allows block chains to